The information on this page relates to complaints received by the police force before 22 November 2012.

 If your complaint was received on or after 22 November 2012, your appeal will be handled under a different system.

+This is because of changes to the complaints system which apply from 22 November 2012.
 Please click here for the information you will need.

-How can I make an appeal?
+How do I make an appeal and by when?

 How will the IPCC deal with my appeal?